Have a dog or thinking of getting one? It’s never too late to familiarize yourself with the rules and regulations that flow with dog ownership.

 The Animal Control Officer for the Township of Elizabethtown-Kitley is appointed by Council.
 Reporting to the By-law Enforcement Officer, it is the responsibility of the Animal Control Officer to investigate reports to follow up on complaints made by Township residents regarding dogs running at large, persistent barking and other violations of the Dog By-law.

-The Animal Control Officer has the authority to impound a dog and transport it to the appropriate location pending contact with the owner of the dog.
+The Officer has the authority to impound a dog and transport it to the appropriate location pending contact with the owner of the dog.

-Dog tags are required for all dogs in the Township unless otherwise indicated in the Dog By-law.
-Tags must be purchased annually as they expire with the calendar year.
+Annual dog tags are required for all dogs in the Township unless otherwise indicated in the Dog By-law.

 From January through March dog tags can be purchased at several locations throughout the Township, including both municipal offices (6544 New Dublin Rd and 424 County Road 29).